kunhwiko/concepts/how_to_compsci.md

 ```

-##### Databases
+##### Database Scalability
 ```
 read problems : as tables grow, it becomes harder to read information that reader needs Indexing : allow for short cuts to data by specifying matching values (query by date, age, id)

-failure problems : what if database fails (too much load) and you cannot access the database?
+load problems : what if database has too much requests or failures result in inaccessible databases?
 Replication : makes copies of the database for backup purposes Master-Slave Model : slaves are replicas that are read-only to lessen the load on the master server

 write problems :
   1) what if there are too many write requests to master server (replicas are read-only)?
+  2) what if the database has tons of data, is it necessary to replicate all this data?
-  2) after writing to the master, how can we solve latency issues of replicating all the data to the slaves?
+  3) after writing to the master, how can we solve latency issues of replicating all the data to the slaves?
 Sharding : splitting the data across multiple machines
   1) Vertical Sharding : partitioning master server by feature (profiles, messages, customer support) --> one table might become large
   2) Hash Based Sharding : partitioning through hashing some value (ID) --> same problems with hashing
   3) Directory Based Sharding : a lookup table maintains where data can be found --> lookup table can fail or overload

-Types
-SQL : relational, structured/predefined, table-based, less scalability, better for ranged queries, strong consistency
-NoSQL : non-relational, unstructured/flexible, key-value paired (JSON objects), better scalability, eventual consistency
+Normally good to have a reverse proxy (load balancer) to process client requests and match to databases/shards
 ```

 ##### Other Concepts